lich-uct/molpher-lib/molpher-lib/docs/source/documentation/python/MolpherMol_doc.rst

     Represents a molecule in the `exploration tree`.
 The underlying data representation of molecules in the tree can be observed and manipulated using instances of this class.

-    .. warning:: If the instance is bound to a tree (use `isBound` to find out), do not save a reference to it anywhere in your program.
-The instance will become invalid, if it is later deleted/pruned from the tree and may result in undefined behaviour.
+    .. warning:: If the instance is bound to a tree (use the `isBound()` method to find out), do not save a reference to it anywhere in your program.
+The instance will become invalid, if it is later deleted/pruned from the tree (or other data structure) and may result in undefined behaviour (most probably a segmentation fault).
-        Use `copy` to make a hard copy of the instance, if you need to work with the data even after the molecule is deleted/pruned or the whole tree destroyed.
+        Use `copy()` to make a hard copy of the instance, if you need to work with the data even after the molecule is deleted/pruned or the whole tree is destroyed.

     .. automethod:: isBound

         Returns :py:obj:`True`, if this instance is bound to a tree.

-        :return:  :py:obj:`True` or :py:obj:`False`
+        :return:  `True` or `False`
-        :rtype: :py:class:`bool`
+        :rtype: `bool`

     .. automethod:: copy